srvanderplas/unl-stat850-book/docs/06-manipulating-data.md

 &nbsp;
-<details class = "ex"><summary>Summarize examples</summary>
+<details class = "ex"><summary>Here (in a trivial example), I compute the overall average age of a victim of police violence, and then also compute the average number of characters in their name.</summary>

-Here (in a trivial example), I compute the overall average age of a victim of police violence, and then also compute the average number of characters in their name.
 Admittedly, that last computation is a bit silly, but it's mostly for demonstration purposes.